Solemensis/supabase-nuxt-login_bug/README.md

-Just enter your Supabase url/Supabase key onto .env and try to login, check console errors
+Just enter your Supabase url/Supabase key into .env and try to login, check console errors